mathieui/pleaseshare/README.rst

 Now you can start coding, testing, etc.

-If you do not have virtualenv, you can install django and chardet manually.
+If you do not have virtualenv, you can install django, chardet and south manually.
 You will also need 'tree' in order to display the torrent structure.